 During the ketogenic diet you can mainly:

-Yes you’ll weigh less, yes you’ll wear smaller size clothes, but you will do it by “burning” your muscles not your fat.
-And, in time, you’ll start gaining more and more weight by eating less and less food because your ghrelin will stay low as you diet.(15)
+Yes you’ll weigh less, yes you’ll wear smaller size clothes, but you will do it by moving the fat within your active muscles cells, not by burning fat.

 The problem with Dukan diet, or with any ketogenic diet for that matter, is not if you will fall off, but when.

-It’s like willingly hanging yourself off a cliff holding on to your will.
+It’s like willingly hanging yourself off a cliff holding on to your own will.

 And you will not fall off due to a lack of will, but because from the day you have started this metabolic madness an entire army of hormones is fighting you to stop destroying yourself.